calvn/go-tradier/README.md

 This library is licensed under the MIT License as provided in [here](LICENSE.md).

 *Made with <3 in Go.
-Heavily borrowed from Google's go-github library*
+Heavily borrowed from and influenced by Google's go-github library*